hyeonjungko/bankofasia/README.md

 * [`viper`](https://github.com/spf13/viper) to read/set env & configuration variables

 ## TODO Backlog
 * Add tests for all errors of `/transfers` to gain full coverage
+* Add tests for all errors of `/users` to gain full coverage